netcorepal/healthcheck/readme.md

 ## Install

-To install SchoolPal.Toolkit.Pinyins from the Package Manager Console, run the following command:
+To install NetCorePal.HealthCheck from the Package Manager Console, run the following command:
 ```
 Install-Package NetCorePal.HealthCheck
 ```